arendjr/PlainText/README.md

    button somewhere on the top right of this page).
 Keeping all forks in public repositories will help us all to merge code between our codebases.

-2. You can now clone your project to your own local machine and starting working on it.
+2. You can now clone your project to your own local machine and start working on it.

 2. You may want to clean up the data/ directory in your own checkout as you're probably going to be creating your own game world anyway.